asif-rehan/data-structure-and-algorithms/README.md

 # data-structure-and-algorithms
 solutions to practice problems and implementations of data structure and algorithms.
-It compiles many courses available online, including [Georgia Tech's CS6515 Introduction to Graduate Algorithms](https://omscs.gatech.edu/cs-6515-intro-graduate-algorithms)[Coursera's Algorithms (Part I and II)](https://www.coursera.org/learn/algorithms-part1) which mainly is [Princeton's COS226](http://www.cs.princeton.edu/courses/archive/fall17/cos226/syllabus.php).
+It compiles many courses available online, including [Georgia Tech's CS6515 Introduction to Graduate Algorithms](https://omscs.gatech.edu/cs-6515-intro-graduate-algorithms) and [Coursera's Algorithms (Part I and II)](https://www.coursera.org/learn/algorithms-part1) which mainly is [Princeton's COS226](http://www.cs.princeton.edu/courses/archive/fall17/cos226/syllabus.php).
 I have included some other contents from outside of the course as well.

 # Items
 ### Data Structures